bridgetownrb/bridgetown/bridgetown-website/src/_docs/testing.md

 ## Use Ruby and Minitest to Test HTML Directly

 Bridgetown provides a [bundled configuration](/docs/bundled-configurations#automated-test-suite-using-minitest) to add gems for [Minitest](https://docs.seattlerb.org/minitest/) and [Rack::Test](https://github.com/rack/rack-test) and set up the test environment in the `test` folder.
+Once this is installed, you can also access `Rack::Test` DSL directly from the [console](/docs/command-line-usage).

 To install, run the following command: